Germany records rise in violence against women – DW – 11/25/2024

 Germany records rise in violence against womenNovember 25, 2024

-In Germany, 155 women were killed by their partners or ex-partners in 2023, according to the Federal Criminal Police Office.
+In all 155 women were killed by their partners or ex-partners iin 2023, according to the BKA.

 Lawyer Corinna Wehran-Itschert remembers the case of a woman with several small children.
 Despite restraining orders, her husband stalked her for more than two years following their separation.
 "The man ambushed her in her entryway and killed her.
 That was awful," she said.